-In the late 17th century Honjo Inabanokami Munesuke, a clan leader, received this land from the shogunate to use as a suburban residence.
-He used the land to construct a garden in a style closely resembling the nearby Kiyosumi Gardens.
+In the late 17th century, Honjo Inabanokami Munesuke, a powerful clan leader, received this plot of land from the shogunate to serve as his suburban residence.
+He utilized the space to construct a traditional strolling pond garden in a style that closely resembled the nearby Kiyosumi Gardens.
+Today, Former Yasuda Garden (Kyū-Yasuda Teien) stands as a quiet pocket of Edo-period aesthetics tucked behind the industrial and sporting hubs of Ryogoku.

 Information